HERE ARE SOME POINTERS that’ll help you and your Scouts pack perfectly every time.

 Follow This Order

-Pack from the bottom up, as follows and shown above:
+Pack from the bottom up, as follows and shown at right:

 - Sleeping bag, “sandwich packed.”

 - Stuff-sack containing spare clothes, toiletries, headlamp, etc.

 - Tightly roll the abrasion liner, and then set your tent on top.
 Place the poles alongside the tent if they’ll fit.

 - If not, set them on top of the sealed, waterproof liner, just under the pack flap.
 You’ll need to make a “secure pole bag.”
 Run the closing straps of the pack through the nylon security loops before you buckle them.
 This will prevent the poles from sliding out of the pack if you capsize.
 The compression of the pack flap will keep the two bag liners tight.

 - Pack items such as rain gear, wind shells and sweaters under the pack flap so that you can get to them quickly.

 Note: The tent, which could be dirty or wet, is packed between the abrasion and waterproof liners so that personal stuff packed below won’t get wet or dirty.
 Also, line outside pack pockets with zipper-lock plastic bags.

 SHARE YOUR ADVICE FOR WATERPROOFING A BACKPACK, BELOW.